it-mak/file-uploader/README.md

 ```
 After that in tempory folder will be created file with random name.

 In docker-compose.yaml services will use one shared folder.
-This shared folder need to calculate requests for the Go exporter.
+This shared folder need for calculating requests for the Go exporter.
 Go exporter have authorization by token.
 Metrics route is /metrics.

 ##### Request example:
 ```